Driving in Madagascar: Tips and information

 - Tulear-Morombe

-Enjoy the scenic route along the Mozambican channel and the Mikea Forest without the need for sand plates or tire deflation.
+Enjoy the scenic route along the Mozambican channel and the Mikea Forest without the need for sand plates or tyre deflation.
 While the road does have some sandy stretches, the journey is breathtaking.

 - Morondava to Manja